Bipartisanship: United Kingdom

-Although the United Kingdom has an adversarial political system there have often large areas of agreement between the Labour and Conservative parties that have often but not always also brought in the Liberal Democrats.
+Although the United Kingdom has an adversarial political system, there have often been large areas of agreement between the Labour and Conservative parties that have often but not always also brought in the Liberal Democrats.
 Areas of agreement have tended to include foreign policy and policy towards Northern Ireland.
-Other questions such as the continued existence of the National Health Service or British membership of the European Union were areas where the parties would tend to agree on the central question but where divided, often sharply, on questions of approach.
+Other questions such as the continued existence of the National Health Service or British membership of the European Union were areas where the parties would tend to agree on the central question but were divided, often sharply, on questions of approach.
 There is also a convention within British politics where there are minor areas where there is little partisan cooperation to have formal and semi-secret cooperation facilitated by both parties parliamentary whips and senior civil servants, a process often referred to as the usual channels.

-Republic of Ireland
+Ireland

-Until recently politics in the Republic of Ireland had been broadly a two party system with the two main parties Fine Gael and Fianna Fáil both being supported by people from different social classes and political ideologies, with very similar, and centre-right political positioning and a liberal conservative ideology.
+Politics in Ireland has been broadly a two party system with the two main parties Fine Gael and Fianna Fáil both being supported by people from different social classes and political ideologies, with very similar and centre-right political positioning and a liberal conservative ideology.
 The reason they remain separate is due mainly to historical factors, with those who supported the Anglo-Irish Treaty in the 1920s eventually becoming Fine Gael, and those opposed would join Fianna Fáil and seek an independent Ireland.
 In many areas such as openness to Foreign Direct Investment and a stated willingness to incorporate Northern Ireland the broad policies of the two parties were very similar.

 United States

 James Madison argued in The Federalist Papers that a danger to democracies were factions, which he defined as a group that pushed its interests to the detriment of the national interest.
 While the framers of the Constitution did not think that political parties would play a role in American politics, political parties have long been a major force in American politics, and the nation has alternated between periods of intense party rivalry and partisanship, as well as periods of bipartisanship.

-There have been periods of bipartisanship in American politics, such as when Democrats worked with Republican President Ronald Reagan in the 1980s., with foreign policy was being seen as an area where bipartisanship was strongest with President Taft, stating that fundamental foreign policies should be above party differences.
+There have been periods of bipartisanship in American politics, such as when Democrats worked with Republican President Ronald Reagan in the 1980s, with foreign policy was being seen as an area where bipartisanship was strongest with President William Howard Taft, stating that fundamental foreign policies should be above party differences.
 Military policies of the Cold War and actions like the Iraq War were promoted and supported, through the mass media, as bipartisan acts.
 A more partisan tone tended to be taken on domestic policy and this could be sharper at some times such as Barack Obama's presidency with minority parties voting as a bloc against major legislation.
-A call for bipartisanship is often made by presidents who "can't get their way in Congress," according to one view.
+A call for bipartisanship is often made by presidents who "can't get their way in Congress".